British cuisine: The Middle Ages

 It was during the late 14th century that the first cookery books began to emerge, notably the English book the Forme of Cury, (Note: Cury here means cooking, related to French cuire, to cook.) containing recipes from the court of Richard II.
 The recipes it describes are diverse and sophisticated, with a wide variety of ingredients such as capon, pheasant, almonds, cinnamon, ginger, cloves, dates, pine nuts, saffron, mace, nutmeg and sugar.
 It also describes foods such as gingerbread, and sweet and sour sauces.
 Elaborate stews such as dillegrout became commonly served at the coronations of English monarchs.
 It was during the Middle Ages that many staples of British cuisine began to develop, such as the apple pie, an early cheesecake (called sambocade), custard, mince pies, pasties, and various forms of meat pies.
+The dish macaroni cheese originated at this time in England, where it took the form of a baked pasta and cheese casserole.